tanguyhardion/flight-tracker/README.md

 ## Features

-- Tracks flights to airports in Israel, Iran, Iceland, and France
+- Tracks flights to airports anywhere in the world
 - Runs automatically every 10 minutes via GitHub Actions
 - Sends email notifications only when flights are detected (no spam when flight count is 0)
 - Includes flight details in email notifications